lightrush/rokups.github.io/pages/full-software-kvm-switch.md

 ﻿# Full software kvm switch for VMs

 I already wrote on [Sharing HID devices with KVM virtual machine](#!pages/kvm-hid.md), but this is way better.
 It solves same problem but more elegantly and painless than ever.
 For description of the problem read original article.
 This article assumes you have to GPUs one of which is dedicated to host and another is dedicated to VM.
-You use one main monitor that has multiple outputs.
-Two outputs are connected one to each GPU.
+You use one main monitor that has multiple inputs.
+Two inputs are connected one to each GPU.
 Monitor must be i2c-capable!

 ## Perquisites